-- Do I have tuberous sclerosis even if I don’t have a genetic mutation?
+- Can I have TS even if I don’t have a genetic mutation?

-- Does having tuberous sclerosis tumors mean I have cancer?
+- Does having TS tumors mean that I have cancer?

-- Can tuberous sclerosis tumors spread to other parts of the body?
+- Can TS tumors spread to other parts of my body?

-- Could I pass this disease on to my children?
+- Could I pass TS on to my children?

 - What kind of birth control is safe for me to take?

-- What kind of medications should I be taking for tuberous sclerosis?
+- What kind of medications should I be taking for TS?

 - What are the side effects of taking these medications?

 - Could my neurologic symptoms get worse?